ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

 #### Main section

-In the last part of this step we will define the main section:
+Next we will define the main section:

     :::js
     main =